-Newell, from Augusta, is majoring in biomedical engineering.
+Newell, a 2021 graduate from Augusta, majored in biomedical engineering.
 They planned to obtain a master’s degree in disability studies and a Ph.D. in biomedical engineering and pursue a professorship in rehabilitation engineering at a research university, where they will conduct research on low-cost assistive technology and create research opportunities for LGBTQ+ and disabled students.

-Newell conducts research in the lab of Dr. Michael MacCarthy on forearm rollators, wheeled mobility devices with platform rests for users’ forearms which allow the user to stand upright and offload weight from the lower body into the upper body.
-The long-term goal of this project is to promote a forearm rollator design that is covered by Medicaid and Medicare so the device will be financially accessible to potential users.
-To this end, the research team is conducting a comparative gait study to examine the kinematics of using a commercially available forearm rollator and a standard rollator in order to determine the biomechanical differences in gait using each device.
+Newell conducted research in the lab of the late Dr. Michael MacCarthy on forearm rollators, wheeled mobility devices with platform rests for users’ forearms which allow the user to stand upright and offload weight from the lower body into the upper body.
+The long-term goal of this project was to promote a forearm rollator design that is covered by Medicaid and Medicare so the device would be financially accessible to potential users.
+To this end, the research team conducted a comparative gait study to examine the kinematics of using a commercially available forearm rollator and a standard rollator in order to determine the biomechanical differences in gait using each device.

 Amanda Cimino, Charlotte Dungan and Brady Simon each received a 2019-20 scholarship.
 It was the first time three Mercer students were named recipients in a single year.

 Dungan, a 2020 graduate from Marietta, conducted research in the lab of Dr. Michael MacCarthy incorporating new and cost-effective technologies to access clean drinking water in developing nations.
 During her Mercer On Mission trip to the Dominican Republic, she served as water quality lead for mountain hydrology research.
 The environmental engineering major also participated in an NSF REU to Stanford University as part of the ReNUWIt (Re-Inventing the Nation’s Urban Water Infrastructure) Program.
 She was selected the University’s first Ernest F. Hollings Undergraduate Scholar by the National Oceanic and Atmospheric Administration, was a Stamps Scholar and member of Phi Kappa Phi and Phi Eta Sigma honor societies, and has earned President’s List and Dean’s List recognition.
 Dungan planned to earn a Ph.D. in water resource engineering and conduct research related to water quality, hydrology and hydraulics.